pmndrs/xr/docs/API/mesh.XRMeshModel.md

 > **XRMeshModel**(`props`): `ReactNode`

-component for rendering a mesh for the XRMesh based on the detected mesh geometry
+Component for rendering a mesh for the XRMesh based on the detected mesh geometry

 ## Parameters